 - Read the FAQs.

-- Register for an Initial Consultation.
+- Register for an Initial Consultation (beginning in January 2018).

 PLEASE NOTE: Dr. Montminy runs a solo private practice with part-time administrative assistance.
 As we are unable to always keep up with the volume of calls and emails, this information has been carefully designed to help you make an informed decision about seeking services here.
 We hope you find this useful and user friendly!

 Orientation Video (2017)

 You can register here for an Initial Consultation (beginning February 2018).

 PRIVATE CONSULTATIONS WITH DR. PETER MONTMINY